schavis/hashicorp-backup/sync-git.md

 changes in the remote branch.
 The difference between `git pull` and `git fetch` is that `git pull` downloads and applies the related commits in one step.

-To apply remote changes automatically, run `git pull origin BRANCH_NAME`.
+To apply remote changes with a single command, run `git pull origin BRANCH_NAME`.

 ## Send information to the server